 After the first rise, punch down the dough to release the air.
 Then, divide the dough into 4 pieces.
 The dough will be about 710-720 grams, so each piece should be about 177-180 grams.
 By the way, this is about as good a time as any to mention that I recommend using a scale to weigh your ingredients and dough.

 On a lightly floured surface, take one of the 4 pieces of dough and knead it several times to release excess air.
 Then, knead it into an oval shape (see photo above).
-Lightly dust the top of the dough.
+Lightly dust the top of the dough with flour.
 Use a rolling pin to roll out the dough.
 As you roll the dough, you’ll probably notice air bubbles forming around the edges.
 This is particularly true for dough made the same day.
 Try to pop those bubbles as you roll.
 This helps to prevent large air pockets from forming inside the bread.

 Now that you have a large flat oval, make an envelope fold.
 Take the bottom third of the rolled out dough and fold it upwards towards the center.
 Then, take the top third of the oval and fold it down.
 You should have somewhat of a rectangle at this point.